krupeshrved/krupeshrved.github.io/index.markdown

 ## Work Experience

+  Director, Global Product Management at Mastercard, Mumbai, India__ `Nov 22 - Presented`
+  - Leading commercialization and GTM Strategy of Mastercard's suite of 300+ Operational Reports for 4000+ Financial Institutions across 200+ countries
+  - Responsible for optimization of the business including efforts in devising marketing campaigns, customer segmentation, pricing packages and distribution strategy
+  - Provide requirements and business stories to engineering teams to devise new features, improving customer experience for the SaaS Platform
+  - Analyzed key data to make critical reports available to customer, thereby driving $10 Million+ of top line revenue to the business

-  __Manager, Management Associate at Mastercard, Mumbai, India__ `Apr 21 - Present`
+  __Manager, Management Associate at Mastercard, Mumbai, India & Dubai, United Arab Emirates__ `Apr 21 - Oct 22`
-  - Currently part of Mastercard's MAP Program - an 18 month Global Leadership Program with three rotations of 6 months across different functions of the business
+  - Graduated from Mastercard's MAP Program - an 18 month Global Leadership Program with three rotations of 6 months across different functions of the business
   - Rotation One (Mumbai): Consulted ~10 issuers in South Asia to improve their authorization approval rates, managed delivery and execution of core and digital products for ~55 Banks
   - Rotation Two (Mumbai): Lead the automation of deal tracking for business development finance team as well as strategize expansion plan of India Finance Center from 65 FTEs to 125 FTEs
   - Rotation Three (Dubai): International rotation, leading Mastercard's Buy Now Pay Later (BNPL) Program for UAE/KSA Launch as well as devising GTM Strategy for expansion into 10 new markets in MEA